-Nursery Acorns parents are invited to attend an informal Parents' Evenings where they meet as a group and can discuss any queries with the Head of Nursery, Acorns teachers and other members of staff, in particular their child's Key Person.
-The Autumn Term is for September starters only, the Spring Term for January starters only, while in the Summer term, end of year reports are sent home early, and parents can request a meeting if they wish to discuss their child's report
+Nursery Acorns parents tend to have access to staff more often than other year groups.
+For this reason, the Parents' evenings tend to be less formal.
+Nursery Acorns parents are invited to attend an informal Parents' Evenings where they meet as a group and can discuss any queries with the Head of Year, Head of Nursery, Acorns teachers and other members of staff, in particular their child's Key Person.
+The Autumn Term meeting is for September starters only, the Spring Term for January starters only.
+In the Summer term, end of year reports are sent home early, and parents can request a meeting if they wish to discuss their child's report.

-In Nursery Oaks and Reception.
-Parents are invited into school to discuss how their child has settled into the new year group.
+In Nursery Oaks and Reception, during the Autumn term, parents are invited into school to discuss how their child has settled into the new year group.
 Parents make individual appointments on a specified evening.
 During the Spring Term the focus of the meeting shifts towards the child's progress.
 In the summer term, end of year written reports are sent home early, and parents can request a meeting if they wish to discuss their child's report.